-- > There is adequate staffing to prepare financial reports throughout the year and at year-end. - > Material misstatements are identified and corrected during the normal course of duties. - > Complete and accurate financial statements including footnotes are prepared. - > Financial reports are reviewed for completeness and accuracy. - > Complete and accurate schedule of expenditures of federal and state awards.
+- There is adequate staffing to prepare financial reports throughout the year and at year-end. - > Material misstatements are identified and corrected during the normal course of duties. - > Complete and accurate financial statements including footnotes are prepared. - > Financial reports are reviewed for completeness and accuracy. - > Complete and accurate schedule of expenditures of federal and state awards.

-Our evaluation of the County's internal controls over financial reporting has identified control deficiencies that are considered significant deficiencies surrounding the preparation of financial statements and footnotes, adjusting journal entries identified by the auditors, and an independent review of financial reports.
+Our evaluation of the County's internal controls over financial reporting has identified control deficiencies that are considered significant deficiencies surrounding the preparation of financial statements and footnotes.

-Management has not prepared financial statements that are in conformity with generally accepted accounting principles and misstatements in the general ledger were identified during the audit.
+Management has not prepared financial statements that are in conformity with generally accepted accounting principles.

-Management's Response (12/31/16)
+Management's Response (12/31/17)